Yarosh11309/YS/README.md

 # YouTube Theme Changer Extension

 This repository contains a simple Chrome extension that allows you to customize YouTube's appearance.
 The popup menu lets you set a background color or your own image, pick from several font styles, choose a font color, and apply the changes instantly.
 Administrators can also create pre-made themes in the Options page.
+All settings are stored using Chrome's local storage so larger background images can be used without hitting synchronization limits.

 ## Features
 1. Change the page background color or set a custom image.